• Skip to primary navigation

 • 400 g (14 oz) tinned chopped tomatoes

-• 2 litres (8 cups + ⅓ cup) chicken or vegetable stock - (water plus 4 stock cubes is fine)
+• 2 litres (8 1/3 cups) chicken or vegetable stock (water plus 4 stock cubes is fine)

-• Heat the 120ml (½ cup) oil in a large casserole pan over a medium heat.
+• Heat the oil in a large casserole pan over a medium heat.

 • Add the onions and cook, stirring occasionally for 20 minutes, until they start to brown and caramelise slightly.

-• Add the 8 cloves of garlic, 2 tbsp minced ginger, 2 tbsp garam masala, 2 tbsp coriander, 1 tbsp cumin, 1 tbsp paprika, 1 ½ tsp turmeric, 1 tsp cinnamon, 2 tsp salt, 1 tsp black pepper, ¼ tsp ground cardamom and 2 tbsp tomato puree.
+8 cloves garlic, 2 tbsp minced ginger, 2 tbsp garam masala, 2 tbsp ground coriander, 1 tbsp cumin, 1 tbsp paprika, 1 ½ tsp turmeric, 1 tsp ground cinnamon, 1 tsp salt, 1 tsp black pepper, ¼ tsp ground cardamom, 2 tbsp tomato puree

 • Stir to coat the onion and cook for a further 5 minutes, stirring often.